 Waking up on a Monday morning, you stretch and inhale deeply as your mind instantly returns to the weekend.
 You spent those glorious two days camping with friends in Southern California’s High Desert.
 The hiking, communing with nature, and sleeping under the stars was exactly the reset your body and soul needed.
 It was definitely a good trip — in more ways than one.
 On Saturday night, the six of you shared a joint and ate a tab of acid each before watching the sunset morph from white-hot to orange to purple, while shadows enveloped the stunning barren landscape.

 That was a stellar trip, you think to yourself as you reach for your phone.
 But two minutes later, that feeling of contentment is replaced by anxiety.
 You see an email from the marketing firm you sent off your resume to last week.
 And, great news!
 You’ve landed an interview.
-But despite the firm’s cutting-edge reputation, you know from an acquaintance that a corporate directive requires that all applicants get drug tested.
+But despite the firm’s cutting-edge reputation, you know from an acquaintance that a corporate directive requires that all applicants have to pass a drug test.
 Instantly, your mind is obsessed with one question: How long does acid stay in your system?

 How Long Does Acid Stay in Your System?